 - Design for flexibility.
-A major pitfall of Data Warehouse models is the complete focus of the design to model the information according to current requirements or view of the world.
+A common pitfall for EDW solutions is the complete focus of the design to model the information according to current requirements, or view of the world.
 Because requirements change over time this approach to data modelling limits the future and flexibility of the Data Warehouse.
 For this reason the new EDW shifts the focus from upfront information modelling to managing and the data as an asset using established principles such as surrogate keys, relationships and history tracking.
-But because no business logic is implemented during the loading processes into the Data Warehouse this structured and historical System of Record can be used for any type of future reporting.
+But because no business logic is implemented during the loading processes into the EDW this structured and historical System of Record can be used for any type of future reporting.
 The Data Vault model provides a limited (3) number of entity archetypes which result in a flexible yet manageable model where relationships and structure can be easily changed.
 A flexible architecture also offers:

 - The ability to load data even when relationships between data change.
 Most hybrid modelling techniques use many-to-many relationships separate of the main entities, even when the data could currently be modelled as one-to-many without a separate relationship table.

 - To cater for different levels of completeness of data.
 This impacts the way errors are handles / rejected and the specification of failure.